golobby/orm/README.md

 }
 ```
 ##### Primary Key
-GolobbyORM assumes that each entity has primary key named `id`, if you want to have a custom named primary key you need to specify it in entity struct.
+GolobbyORM assumes that each entity has a primary key named `id`; if you want a custom primary key called, you need to specify it in entity struct.
 ```go
 package main
 type User struct {